18 Infrastructure Software as a Service (IaaS) Examples

 Oracle Cloud Infrastructure (OCI) is the Infrastructure as a Service (IaaS) arm of the company’s Cloud business.
 It is able to do so because it delivers extremely powerful computing (and other infrastructure-related) services.
-Because of OCI’s size, it is able to satisfy the demands of large-scale companies with relative simplicity.
+Due to its size, OCI is able to meet the needs of large companies in a fairly easy way.

 Oracle’s infrastructure as a service (IaaS) framework enables them to provide on-demand scalability for business workloads.
 This is accomplished through the use of their other independent services in conjunction with one another.
-A security layer is applied on top of everything, and it is firmly integrated where it is needed.
+On top of everything, a security layer is added, and it is tightly built in where it needs to be.

 Unfortunately, Oracle has never had a good relationship with other suppliers, and this is reflected in some of their cloud offerings, right down to the level of the tools themselves.

 ServerCentral provides computer infrastructure, but not just as a service (IaaS), as well as other services.
 In fact, they go beyond the cloud to offer on-premises infrastructure, if that is what you require.
-ServerCentral provides an IaaS hybrid platform and also serves as an AWS consultant for customers.
+ServerCentral offers customers both an IaaS hybrid platform and AWS consulting services.

 Because of the amount of time they have spent in the market, they have been able to tightly integrate their variety of goods, establishing them as one of the leading suppliers of infrastructure services in the world.
-They also assist customers in the transition from conventional infrastructure to infrastructure as a service.
+They also help customers switch from using traditional infrastructure to using infrastructure as a service.